rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - pods can communicate with all other pods on any other node without NAT
 - agents on a node (e.g. system daemons, kubelet) can communicate with all pods on that node

+CNI utilizes a plugin architecture to configure the Kubernetes cluster’s networking.
+The CNI plugin is responsible for creating and configuring the network interface for each container.
+When a container is created, the Kubernetes kubelet calls the CNI plugin to set up the network interface, assign an IP address, and add it to the Kubernetes network.

+The CNI plugin also interacts with the IP Address Management (IPAM) plugin to allocate IP addresses to containers.
+This involves managing the pool of available IP addresses and assigning them as needed.
+Once the network interface is established, the kubelet starts the container, enabling it to communicate with other containers on the Kubernetes network.

-On multi-node cluster setups kubernetes will use virtual overlay networking (VXLAN, GENEVE, BGP, etc) to provide a flat network where all kubernetes resources will use to reach each other.
+On multi-node cluster setups kubernetes will use virtual overlay networking (VXLAN, Geneve, BGP, GRE, IP-IP, etc) to provide a flat network where all kubernetes resources will use to reach each other.

-Kubernetes includes also DNS funtions (usually through CoreDNS) so as to automatically assign DNS names to pods and services.

-Kubernetes provides also the option to configure network policies so as to control or limit the communication between the resources.
+Within the realm of CNI, networks can be instantiated using two primary models: encapsulated and unencapsulated.
+The encapsulated (overlay) model is based on technologies such as VXLAN, Geneve and IPsec.
+It encapsulates L2 networking on top L3.
+The unencapsulated (underlay) model extends a Layer 3 network to facilitate the routing of packets among containers and usually is based on BGP.

 Kubernetes will allocate different non-overlapping IP address ranges to pods, services and nodes.
 IPV4, IPV6 or dual stack (IPV4 and IPV6) are supported.
 The IP address allocation is split as below:
 - The network plugin (CNI) is configured to assign IP addresses to Pods.
 - The kube-apiserver is configured to assign IP addresses to Services.
 - The kubelet or the cloud-controller-manager is configured to assign IP addresses to Nodes.

+Kubernetes includes also DNS funtions (usually through CoreDNS) so as to automatically assign DNS names to pods and services.

+Kubernetes provides also the option to configure network policies for network traffic enforcement.

 # Kubernetes flavors: